 What do I think?
 This was my immediate reaction when going through the story this morning:

-The ad says this presentation was sent to as much as ten million people, which is, of course, why the stock has already soared — there’s no great secret here, and the stock was not hard to ID for anyone who was willing to sit through the “presentation” (which was, I admit, hard even for me to do), and several Gumshoe readers wrote in with answers to this tease, they all saw those same clues in the presentation and quite quickly found the right answer.
+The original ad said this presentation was sent to as much as ten million people, which is, of course, why the stock soared on the hype — there’s no great secret here, and the stock was not hard to ID for anyone who was willing to sit through the “presentation” (which was, I admit, hard even for me to do), and several Gumshoe readers wrote in with answers to this tease, they all saw those same clues in the presentation and quite quickly found the right answer.
 Maybe that means I’m out of a job someday, but I’m sure the teasermeisters will keep pushing the envelope and finding new ways to pull the wool over our eyes.

-The freely mentioned “other way” to play the electric vehicle boom that Blanco gives away in the end of the presentation, if you’re curious, is Spartan Energy Acquisition Corp (SPAQ), which has a deal to merge with brand-name car designer Fisker in an attempt to build yet another Tesla competitor.
+The freely mentioned “other way” to play the electric vehicle boom that Blanco gives away in the end of the presentation, if you’re curious, is Fisker (FSR), which came out of a SPAC merger a little while ago in an attempt to build yet another Tesla competitor.
 Henrik Fisker’s baby was a bankrupt disaster seven years ago, but now the SPAC money is just sloshing around in the market and they’ve got plans to build a vegan electric car called the Fisker Ocean, so hope springs eternal in the car business.
 I have no idea whether or not Fisker 2.0 will work out, but I’d probably go in with some healthy skepticism.

 Blanco, by the way, does also present us with a “guarantee” ….